weaviate/weaviate-io/developers/weaviate/current/restful-api-references/nodes.md

 solution: weaviate
 sub-menu: RESTful API references
 title: /v1/nodes
-intro: The RESTful nodes endpoint gives information about nodes status in Weaviate cluster.
-It can be used to learn about Weaviate instances running in the cluster, theirs versions and basic statistics.
+intro: The RESTful nodes endpoint gives information about each node's status in a Weaviate cluster.
+It can be used to learn about Weaviate instances running in the cluster, their versions and basic statistics.
 description: RESTful API nodes reference
 tags: ['RESTful API', 'references', 'nodes']
 menu-order: 6